andres-lowrie/lang/docs/content/docs/basics/_index.md

 -> 'No \"double quote please\"

 // To ones that guess
-escape "Escape 'double quote'"
+escape "Escape 'single quote'"
--> "Escape \'double quote\'"
+-> "Escape \'single quote\'"

 escape `Some string that's a 'mix' of "strings"`
 -> `Some string that\'s a \'mix\' of \"strings\"`